 Rat’s teeth never stop growing and they feel the need to constantly chew to wear their teeth down.
 Wood is their favorite chew tow and it is common to find areas of the interior and exterior of homes where Rats and rodents have been chewing.
 Rats have been known to chew the wires to HVAC systems in the attic, speak wires, and wires to electronics in homes.

-The second step in our process is to seal up all of the entry points with a metal based product.
-Metal based products are the only material that rats and rodents are not able to chew through.
-This is done both of the roof and ground level.
+The second step in our process is to seal up all of the entry points with a metal-based product.
+Metal-based products are the only material that rats and rodents are not able to chew through.
+This is done both on the roof and ground levels.
 All roof returns, A/C lines, attic vents, chimney caps, garage doors and weep holes will be permanently sealed up.
-This will not only prevent new Rats from entering your home, but will eliminate the food source to any rats that are in your attic.
-The Rats and Rodents in the attic will then search for an internal food sources.
+This will not only prevent new Rats from entering your home but will eliminate the food source to any rats that are in your attic.
+The Rats and Rodents in the attic will then search for internal food sources.
 Unable to find anything to eat, the Rats will end up in one of the cages.
-It is imperative to understand how many entry points your home has related to the current rodent issue and the entry points that can be a future issue.
-Brinker not only seals up the areas related to your current problem, but ALL potential entry points so that you will never have any type of animal invade your home in the future.
+It is imperative to understand how many entries points your home has related to the current rodent issue and the entry points that can be a future issue.
+Brinker not only seals up the areas related to your current problem but ALL potential entry points so that you will never have any type of animal invade your home in the future.

 Noises In Your Attic?